 Vitamins: These aren’t necessarily used during pumping, but I take these every day to keep Baby E healthy and my milk supply flowing.
 I take these prenatals, these DHA vitamins, and Honest Lactation Plus.

 Water Bottle: I get SO thirsty during let-down.
 Make sure you always have a water bottle handy!
-I like to use a cup with a straw but my Healthy Human Water Bottle is nice too because of its size and how long it keeps water cold.
+You can also use water purifier pitchers to improve the quality and taste of tap water.
+Water purifier pitchers can be one of the easiest helpers for water intake!
+As far as cups go, I like to use a cup with a straw (it’s easier for me to take sips) but my Healthy Human Water Bottle is nice too because of its size and how long it keeps water cold.
 I also take both with me when I run errands so I always have plenty of water on the go.

 Related: Gift Guide for the New Mom